105 – King’s University College at Western University

 Postsecondary Evaluation Fee

 We require a single, non‑refundable evaluation fee of $93.50 of all applicants with a postsecondary background, except CEGEP applicants.
 Pay this fee to the OUAC when you submit your application fees.

 Transfer Credit Eligibility

-College applicants may receive transfer credits for courses taken as part of a completed diploma program and have a minimum grade of “C” (60%).
+College applicants may receive transfer credits for courses taken as part of a completed diploma program with a minimum grade of C (60%).